oeziesan/parke-db/README.md

 Pre-trained model used for the tensorflow is [facenet](https://github.com/davidsandberg/facenet) by davidsanberg.

-This project is designed to implemented in a fixed attendace parking system.
+This project is designed to implemented in a fixed parking user system (not frequently change).
 The automated system work by matching two parameter (face, and license plat).
 This project still under-development and still need a lot of improvement.

 `**UI OVERVIEW**`
 **MainWindow (not updated yet!)**